THE SUITOR

 “I wrenched a muscle in my back,” Art said.
 “It’s sore when I move the wrong way.
 But I’m fine with the house.
 Really.
 Mom’s right.
 It only makes sense that you stay there.”

-He contracted now with a management company that maintained the property and rented the house through Airbnb.
+He contracted now with a management company that maintained the property and arranged short-term rentals.
 He’d have to call to have the listing removed, and any deposits from renters returned.

 He got up to clear their cups and he felt a pinch deep inside.
-He’d like to say he injured himself serving an ace down the T on the deuce court or driving a golf ball three hundred yards down the fairway, but he wasn’t that kind of athlete.
+He’d like to say he injured himself serving an ace out wide on the deuce court or driving a golf ball three-hundred yards down the fairway, but he wasn’t that level of athlete.
 All he’d done was reach to turn off a floor lamp yesterday and he felt a sudden tug that hasn’t gone away.
 Last night, after the muscle tweak, he was uncomfortable in bed, with the pain creeping into his shoulder and chest.
 He’d slept poorly and was bleary this morning, and Anna’s summer plan wasn’t helping his mood.

 “I’ll give you the number of Northern Property,” Art said.
 “Tell them when you’re coming and they’ll send you a code for the lock.”